 And then he listens for the First Crack (FC) start every time.
 And aim to make the development from FC start the same every time: regarding time and temperature rise.

-In episode 3 it is about roasting to a certain color.
+You can hear about this in my podcast Coffee Roasting Navigated.
+Episode 3 is about roasting to a certain color.
 We are at a roasting course with Morten Münchow from CoffeeMind.
-I have called the episode “Roasting by color” but Morten focuses on more than the bean color to make a good roast.
+I have called the episode “Roasting by color”, but Morten focuses on more than the bean color to make a good roast.

-The onset of First Crack (FC / 1st crack) is an important control point in the roast of coffee.
-Rapid development takes place in the taste from here on.
-First crack is when the beans expand and make a noice like the crack of a thin branch.
+The onset of First Crack (FC / 1st crack) is an important control point in roasting coffee.
+Rapid development af the taste takes place from here onward.
+First crack is when the beans expand and make a noise like popcorn or the crack of a thin branch.

 But all the beans do not crack right at the same time.
-First one, then quiet, then another.
-But at some points lots are cracking.
-So when should you call the time ?
+First one single crack, then quiet, then another.
+But at some point, a lot is cracking.
+So when should you call the exact time of the start of FC ?
 Was it a 9:15 or 9:40 minutes ?

-Another thing that makes it difficult is the background noice: the noice of the roaster and the beans hitting the drum.
-So its difficult to hear the cracks.
+Another thing that makes it difficult is the background noise: the noise of the roaster and the beans hitting the drum.
+So it’s difficult to hear the cracks.

-Try listen to this sound bite … Make you own notes before reading on
+Try listening to this sound bite … Make your own notes before reading on:

-I asked in a roaster group on Facebook (click on the picture to see a bigger size):
+I asked in a roaster forum to listen and say when they would say FC started (click on the picture to see a bigger size):

-Around 0:15 into the sound bite, I also was thinking: “is it starting now ?”
-But then it silenced, so No.
+Around 0:15 into the sound bite, I was also shortly wondering: “is it starting now ?”
+But then it silenced, so no.

-Then there is one clear snap around 0:55.
+Then there is one clear snap around 53 seconds in.
 But I need more of a roll of cracks to say that it has started.

 So I would also say around 1 minute.

-Here I stand with a stethoscope to hear the onset better.
-It works best through air – and not on metal or glass window.
-On this roaster I took out the trier and fittet the stethoscope on.
+You can also use some listening device to get the sound.
+On this photo I listen with a stethoscope.
+It only really works through air – and not on metal or glass window (because that will transmit all the other noises as well) .
+On this roaster I took out the trier and fitted the stethoscope on.

 Photo by Morten Münchow, CoffeeMind.